 The Illinois School Code (105 ILCS 5/26-1) and case law permit a parent or legal guardian to educate his or her child at home if instruction is given in the English language.
 Parents or legal guardians are responsible for providing a child with an organized educational program and using appropriate materials and teaching methods in order to satisfy statutory requirements.

-In addition, if parents or legal guardians choose to educate their child at home, CPS requests that they complete the Chicago Public Schools Statement of Assurance and provide a letter indicating the manner in which they will be instructing their child at home.
+If parents or legal guardians choose to educate their child at home, CPS requests that they complete the Chicago Public Schools Statement of Assurance [English] [Spanish] form.
 This documentation is requested to be filed with CPS annually for each child.

 How to File Your Homeschooling Documentation with CPS